Wash, Care, & Avoiding Static Instructions

 - Tumble in the Dryer, with NO HEAT, Air Dry only.
 20-30 minutes in dry climates, longer in humid climates.

 "Dark Colored Santa Hats" includes the following colors: Santa Red, Mistletoe Green, Blue Spruce, Midnight on Christmas (navy), and the Gingerbread colors.
-Minky fabric is color fast, and usually never bleeds.
-Especially after a few washing.
+Minky fabric is color-fast and usually never bleeds.
+Especially after a few washings.
 However, when you place Some Dark Colors next to white fabric, the dark color might bleed onto the light color.

 HOW TO ELIMINATE STATIC CLING: